haofengtang/shiny-predix/README.md

 # shiny-predix
-Shiny Demo on Predix + UAA
+Shiny Demo on Predix + UAA (- UAA, for simplicity)